Research Revealed

 • Minimum resolution: 300 dpi, vertical or horizontal orientations are accepted

-• Description of image (maximum 150 words): The submission should include a description of what the person in the photo is doing if the image is a portrait of someone conducting research, or a description of what’s occurring in the photo if the image is of a research subject itself.
-The description should be written so that someone who is not a researcher in your field can understand what is occurring in the photo.
+• Description of image or multimedia product (maximum 150 words): If the product features someone conducting research, be sure to describe what the person featured is doing.
+The description should be written so that someone who is not a researcher in your field can understand what is occurring in the photo, video, etc. The description is weighed heavily in determining winning entries.

-• If submitted image is a portrait of someone conducting research, a model release form must be completed for that person.
+• If an individual appears in the image or video, a model release form must be completed for that person.

-• Images containing human research subjects MUST have PI approval before submission.
+• Images or videos containing human research subjects MUST have PI approval before submission.

 • No imagery of vertebrate research animals will be accepted.